Newcastle game halted for medical emergency

 Last updated on .From the section Premier League

-Newcastle United's Premier League game against Tottenham Hotspur at St James' Park was halted in the 40th minute because of a medical emergency in the crowd.
+Newcastle United's Premier League game against Tottenham Hotspur was halted in the 40th minute because of a medical emergency in the crowd.

-Both teams were told to leave the pitch by the referee just before half time with Spurs leading 2-1 as medics attended to the supporter in the East Stand.
+Both teams were told to leave the pitch by the referee with Spurs leading 2-1 as medics attended to the supporter.

-Nearby fans had alerted players and officials to the incident before play was suspended.
+Fans in the East Stand at St James' Park alerted players and officials to the incident before play was suspended.

+The supporter was taken to hospital with Newcastle saying the fan had been stabilised before play resumed.

+Tottenham had been about to take the corner when Spurs' Sergio Reguilon alerted the referee to the fact a section of supporters were calling for assistance.

 - 'You don't wanna be like me': The brand new series of hit comedy Dave is streaming now